allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 Last release: v1.6.4

-**NOTE:** If you are looking to create a dataset, you can use the utilities provided in the package to write your data in the correct format.
-Follow our [getting started guide (`GETTING_STARTED.ipynb`)](./getting_started_guide/GETTING_STARTED.ipynb), and see the [readme (`README.md`)](../README.md) for more details on how to install this package.
+**NOTE:** If you are looking to create a dataset, follow our [getting started guide (`GETTING_STARTED.ipynb`)](./getting_started_guide/GETTING_STARTED.ipynb), and see the [readme (`README.md`)](../README.md) for more details on how to install this package.

-Timelapse Feature Explorer can only load datasets that follow the defined data specification, described here.
+This document describes the dataset format used by Timelapse Feature Explorer.
+Utilities in `colorizer_data` automatically write datasets in this format, but this document exists to guide technical users who want to create or edit their own datasets manually.

 ## 1. Terms

-Here are a few important terms:
+A few important terms:

 - **Dataset**: A dataset is a single time-series, and can have any number of tracked objects and features.
-- **Collection**: An arbitrary grouping of datasets.
+- **Collection**: A grouping of datasets.
-- **Object ID**: Every segmentation object in every frame has an integer identifier that is unique across all time steps.
-This identifier will be used to map an object to relevant data.
-Object IDs must be sequential, starting from 0, across the whole dataset.
+- **Segmentation ID**: An integer identifier for a segmented object at a single time step, usually as the output of a segmentation algorithm.
+Segmentation IDs are unique within a single time step, but are not guaranteed to be unique across time steps.
+- **Global/object ID**: An integer identifier for each segmented object which is unique across ALL time steps.
+A tracked object will have a different object ID at each time step.

 ## 2. Dataset